What is direct primary care (DPC)?

 What if I need care on the weekend or after hours?

-Dr. Wagenaar is available by phone to assist you.
+Dr. Wagenaar & Dr. Williams are available by phone to assist you.
 If you have an urgent after-hours concern that you believe cannot wait for routine business hours Dr. Wagenaar will help you decide what is the best course of action and will come in to see you on off hours to evaluate you if needed.
 We make a point to make ourselves available for routine matters during normal business hours.
 We are dedicated to your care to maintain a healthy, cultivated physician-patient relationship.

 Does your office give immunizations?